What’s The Best Sling?

 So, what is the best sling?

 Answers to all of these things all help us build up a picture of you and inform our recommendations.
-If you get in touch with us we will do our best to suggest a range of options that may suit, taking into account everything you tell us, but we won’t recommend the best sling, because the best sling for you is something only you can really decide!
+If you get in touch we will suggest a range of options that may suit, taking into account everything you tell us.
+However, we won’t recommend the best sling, because only you can decide on the best sling for you!

 You can get in touch for a consultation, or head over to our hire portal right now, and if you find the best sling for you then we are over the moon <3